-PS-1131-10 Bike Helmets \$15,000
+PS-1131-11 Bike Helmets \$15,000

 This grant is with the Safe Kids Kansas coalition.
-Safe Kids Kansas promotes bicycle education and the proper fit of bikes and helmets.
-The program purchases bike helmets and distributes them around the state at child-focused events.
+Safe Kids Kansas promotes bicycle education and the proper fit and operation of bicycles and helmets.
+The program purchases bicycle helmets and distributes them around the state at child-focused events.